 To that end, it’s helpful to read reviews online of the card readers you’re thinking of using.
 Search for reviews related to reliability.
 If you read that a particular card reader has a tendency to fail, it’s best to cross it off your list as an option.

 When it comes to cost, you’ll want to find a delicate balance between a card reader that is affordable and one that is secure, reliable, and technologically advanced.
 Note that most card readers will charge you several fees, including a monthly service fee and a transaction fee.
-If you are working on a tight budget, it’s better to choose a simpler reader from a trusted company, such as Nayax, that offers fewer features rather than taking a chance on an unknown, less reliable company.
+If you are working on a tight budget, it’s better to choose a simpler reader from a trusted company, such as Nayax, that offers the most useful features rather than taking a chance on an unknown, less reliable company.

 EMV Payments and 4G LTE Connectivity